janbodnar/Java-Advanced/io/README.md

 Java properties are standard configuration files.
 The resources are usually placed into `src/resources` or `src/main/resources`.

-`RandomAccessFile` - RandomAccessFile allows to directly manipulate the contents of a file
+`RandomAccessFile` - allows to directly manipulate the contents of a file